Tubular Herringbone Lariat Pattern

 This pattern is a great way to learn tubular herringbone.
 It combines two sizes of seed bead to create a textured lariat, fastened with a toggle made with herringbone and optionally embellished with peyote stitch.
 The pattern encourages some creativity as, depending on your choice of colouring, you can theme the lariat with the embellishment at the end of the rope and also on the toggle.
 Guidance is provided, but creativity is encouraged!

-The instructions include photos, diagrams and pattern paper and are written with a beginner level in mind, so if you are new to this stitch, this could be the pattern for you!
+The instructions include photos, diagrams and pattern paper.
+I have written them with a beginner level in mind.
+So if you are new to this stitch, this could be the pattern for you!
 A lariat design doesn’t require a clasp, so there is no need to worry about findings, just bead.
 If you enjoy this and are looking to develop your tubular herringbone skills, then you might like to try my plaited rope necklace, or a simple tubular herringbone twisted bangle.